-Some things to think about if the retailer is looking for a streetfront location.
+Some things to think about if the retailer is looking for a street front location.
 A corner location is ideal because they’re seen by more people.
 In Canada, it’s important to be on the sunny side of the street.
-Take a look at neighbouring tenants.
+Take a look at neighboring tenants.
 Will they draw similar or complementary customers to their business?
 Also, they need to be conscious of the community or surrounding area.
-Is it a growing or a dying neighbourhood?
+Is it a growing or a dying neighborhood?

 Here are five important steps a retailer should consider when looking for a ‘killer’ location.